-Because of our relatively low returns on equity in recent reporting periods, the price-to-earnings ratio of our shares may be substantially higher than our peers after completion of our initial public offering.
-This may result in our shares trading in the secondary market after completion of the offering at less than the \$10 per share offering price.
+Because of our relatively low returns on equity in recent reporting periods, the price-to-earnings ratio of our shares may be substantially higher than our peers.
+This may result in our shares trading in the secondary market at less than the \$10 per share offering price.